-Prepare scientific and administrative documents related to CEU studies, including scientific protocols, ethics reports and correspondence with collaborators.
+- Prepare scientific and administrative documents including scientific protocols, ethics reports, reports to funding bodies and correspondence with collaborators.

-Assist in the dissemination of study results by preparing manuscripts for peer-reviewed scientific journals, reports to internal and external regulatory authorities and publications on websites etc. In addition, to prepare abstracts and presentations for conferences.
+- Assist in the dissemination of study results by preparing manuscripts for peer-reviewed scientific journals, reports to internal and external regulatory authorities and publications on websites etc. Prepare abstracts and presentations for conferences.

 Experience and Skills: The role will require relevant experience in scientific study coordination and the ability to work independently as well as part of a large team including principal investigators and senior managers, project managers, data managers, administrators and statisticians.

-Location - Department of Public Health and Primary Care, Strangeways Research Laboratory, Worts Causeway, Cambridge CB1 8RN (approx 2 miles south of city centre)
+Department of Public Health and Primary Care, Strangeways Research Laboratory, Worts Causeway, Cambridge CB1 8RN

 Informal enquiries can be made to Liza Clarke email@example.com